CODE OF ETHICS POLICY

 VI.
 Reporting Violations

-If anyone has knowledge of or is suspicious of any breach of any section of this Code or is concerned whether circumstances could lead to a violation of this Code, such person should report the matter to one or more of the following: the person’s immediate supervisor, the Seaboard Corporation Director of Human Resources or General Counsel.
-Alternatively, the matter may be reported by calling Seaboard Corporation’s dedicated toll free number, 866-676-8886, which will be answered by Seaboard Corporation’s Director of Human Resources.
-If a caller prefers to raise concerns anonymously, no attempt will be made to determine identity.
+If anyone has knowledge of a violation of this Code, such person should report the matter to one or more of the following: the person's immediate supervisor or the Company's General Counsel.
+Alternatively, the matter may be reported online by visiting www.seaboard.ethicspoint.com; by calling the Company's dedicated toll free number, 866-676-8886, for calls originating from the United States; or by calling the applicable phone number associated with the specific country, as set forth at the aforementioned website, for international calls.
+Matters may also be emailed to SBD_Ethics@seaboardcorp.com.
 The Company will not allow any retaliation against an employee who acts in good faith in reporting any such violation or suspected violation.

 This Code of Ethics covers a wide range of business practices.
 It does not address every issue that may arise, but provides general guidance about the Company’s expectations of proper conduct and basic ethical and legal responsibilities.
-All subsidiaries of Seaboard Corporation shall adopt this Code of Ethics policy or a similar policy containing only such changes as are approved by Seaboard Corporation’s Director of Human Resources.
-Any questions as to the meaning of any provisions of this Code of Ethics policy, or whether intended conduct is a violation of this policy, should be addressed to the Seaboard Corporation Director of Human Resources or the Seaboard Corporation General Counsel.
+All subsidiaries of Seaboard Corporation shall adopt this Code of Ethics policy or a similar policy containing only such changes as are approved by Seaboard Corporation’s General Counsel.
+Any questions as to the meaning of any provisions of this Code of Ethics policy, or whether intended conduct is a violation of this policy, should be addressed to the Company’s General Counsel.

 CONFLICT OF INTEREST AND CONFIDENTIALITY

-Seaboard Marine, ltd. and its parent company, Seaboard Corporation, as well as its subsidiaries and affiliates (collectively, the “Company”) require directors, officers and employees to conduct their non‑work activities in such a manner that they do not conflict with the best interests of the Company or detract from the performance of their responsibilities.
+Seaboard Marine and its subsidiaries (collectively, the “Company”) require directors, officers and employees to conduct their non‑work activities in such a manner that they do not conflict with the best interests of the Company or detract from the performance of their responsibilities.
 Directors, officers and employees shall follow the general guidelines set forth below.
 The failure of any employee to adhere to these general guidelines may result in discipline, including termination of employment.

 1. Conflicts of Interest: